Jmetrics86/tweet-analyser/README.md

 3. Create a credentials.properties file based on the template in src/resources with your Twitter OAuth consumer and access tokens as per the prerequisites

-4. Set the environment:
+4. Set the environment: `pip install -r requirements.txt`

-5. Run the application: `python src/main.py`
+5. From tweet-analyser/src run the application: `python main.py`

 ## Running the tests